Kenny Blaq moves from rank of up and coming with impressive comedy show

 He couldn't steal the show for long though as Sound Sultan, African China and Baba Frayo took us back in time with their classic hit songs.

-Meanwhile, notable celebrities like Ali Baba, Julius Agwu, Former First Lady of Lagos state, Abimbola Fashola, Lolo1, Seyi Law and other comedians.
+Meanwhile, notable celebrities like Ali Baba, Julius Agwu, Former First Lady of Lagos state, Abimbola Fashola, Lolo1, Okey Bakassi, Dotun and others were pictured having a good time.

 Still, on the blend of old and new, rising comedians D-One, Damola and others brought us back.
 Then 'Living things' singer 9ice climbed that stage and I flew off my seat.
 Don't blame me, I also love a bit of them 'wire wire' songs.